Caiheng111/rails-marketplace/README.md

 * ***user(Organizations)***

-  *  As organizations or a communities, they can sign up as a website user and can login and update their            password.
+  * As organizations or communities, they can sign up as a website user and can login and update their password.
-  *  As organizations or a communities, they can add and edit their basic profile information.
+  * As organizations or communities, they can add and edit their basic profile information.
-  *  As organizations or a communities, they can post a project to raise money for their local people,and they       also can donate to other communities for helping each other.
+  * As organizations or communities, they can post a project to raise money for their local people,and they also can donate to other communities for helping each other.
-  *  As organizations or a communities, they can message to the donor or volunteer to give more details about        this project and reply any messages from the donors and volunteers.
+  * As organizations or communities, they can message to the donor or volunteer to give more details about this project and reply to any messages from the donors and volunteers.
-  *  As organizations or a communities, they can edit and delete their projects on website.
+  * As organizations or communities, they can edit and delete their projects on the website.

 * ***user(Donors)***

-  *  As donbors, they can sign up as a website user and can login and update their password.
+  * As donors, they can sign up as a website user and can log in and update their password.
   * As donors, they can see all the projects on the website.
-  *  As donors, they can send message to organization who post that project to ask project details or other sdetails.
+  * As donors, they can send messages to the organization who post that project to ask project details or other details.
   * As donors, they can donate more than one project at one time.

 * ***user(Voluntters)***